-With the rise in attacks comes wariness from customers — no one wants to work with an organization that has an increased risk of falling victim to an attack.
-And when it comes to the Federal government that rings especially true.
+With the rise in cybersecurity attacks comes wariness from customers — no one wants to work with an organization that has an increased risk of falling victim to an attack.
+And when it comes to the Federal government, that rings especially true.

 The Federal government has put measures into place to help mitigate risk when working with partner organizations.
 In fact, these organizations are required to maintain certain cybersecurity standards and authorizations in order to do business with the Federal government.

 One of those requirements is the Federal Risk and Authorization Management Program, also known as FedRAMP.
 In this post, we’ll provide you with everything you need to know about the FedRAMP authorization process.

 With cyberattacks and cloud-based technologies on the rise, federal departments and agencies needed a cost-efficient and risk-based approach to cloud adoption.

 This led to the creation of the Federal Risk and Authorization Management Program (FedRAMP) in 2011.
 FedRAMP provides a standardized approach to security assessment, authorization, and continuous monitoring specifically for cloud products and services used by federal entities that store, process, and transmit federal information.

 As a government cybersecurity framework, the goal is to accelerate the adoption of secure cloud solutions through the use of assessments and authorizations.
 For organizations that achieve FedRAMP authorization, it’s a powerful validation of the security of the organization’s cloud solution.